dummy-2000/dummy-2000.github.io/index.md

         </tr>
     </tbody>
     </table>
-2. But I do do feel that
+2. I can see the first leaf falling
     <table style='width: 100%;'>
         <thead>
         <tr>